A vaginal ring is:

 This advice will depend on your doctor's instructions.

 How does it work?

-If you use this ring, it releases female hormones – oestrogen and progestogen – which are absorbed from your vagina and into your blood.
-This will cause your brain to temporarily stop ovulation just like the pill.
+The vaginal ring releases the artificial form of the hormones - oestrogen and progesterone - which are absorbed from your vagina and into your blood.

 - You insert it yourself.

-- Not suitable for you if you smoke, are obese or over 35 years of age.
+- It is not suitable if you smoke and over 35 years of age.

-- Does not protect you against sexually transmitted infections.
+- It does not protect you against sexually transmitted infections (STIs).